washingtonstateuniversity/hrswp-plugin-blocks/README.md

 - Button
 - Buttons

+The plugin also adds several blocks that handle displaying position data from external data sources.
+These blocks are:

+- Job Classifications
+- Salary Data
+- List Awards

+These blocks -- and therefore the plugin -- require the [HRSWP Sqlsrv DB plugin](https://github.com/washingtonstateuniversity/hrswp-plugin-sqlsrv-db) to function properly.

 ### Settings

 The HRSWP Blocks plugin also includes optional block editor publication status protection.
 In **Settings > HRSWP Plugins**, the "Protected Posts and Pages" setting allows admins to specify a list of page or post IDs to restrict publication status actions.
 The "revert to draft" option will be removed from any published page or post in this list for non-admin users.